-Deviated septums are a common problem among thousands of people.
-Many people suffer in silence as they may not be fully aware of the underlying cause to their chronic sinus stuffiness.
+Deviated septums are a common problem among a significant portion of people.
+Many people suffer in silence as they may not be fully aware of the underlying cause of their chronic sinus stuffiness.
 Some may not realize that their septum is crooked, and blockages can occur further in the nasal cavity where it is impossible for a patient to see.
-Inside the nasal cavities, soft tissue lines the passages.
-This tissue is called turbinates, and an overgrowth of tissue can lead to breathing troubles as well.
+If the soft tissues which line the nasal cavity become overgrown, the result may be issues with breathing.

 Septoplasty is a relatively simple procedure to perform and it lasts for about an hour for the majority of patients, at which time patients are placed under general anesthesia.
 Dr. Poser begins the septoplasty by making small incisions inside of the nose to locate the septum.
 The mucous membrane is carefully moved and the septum is repositioned.
 If the bone within the cavity is broken or if there is extra cartilage due to an injury, Dr. Poser will remove the excess growth to allow for proper healing.
 Some patients may either require stitches or cotton coverings to keep the septum in position during recovery.

 As with the majority of cosmetic surgery procedures, there are a number of minor risks to septoplasty, which specifically pertains to individuals who may not be candidates for this procedure.
 Those who have a history of excessive bleeding and individuals who take blood-thinning medication should consult with their doctor prior to scheduling septum repair surgery,